sbuenker/florita/README.md

 2. Run a randomized grid search with 5-fold cross validation.
 3. Apply the chosen hyperparameters to the full test data.

-For the actual hyperparameters used in the XGBoost model, please refer [here.](./notebooks/pipeline_xgboost.ipynb)
+For the actual hyperparameters used in XGBoost, please refer [here.](./notebooks/pipeline_xgboost.ipynb)

 The table below shows results on the test set for the two models.